atrosekta/rust-electrical-wiki/content/concepts.md

 # The Structure of a Base Circuit

 All circuits for a base follow the same basic structure.
-It doesn't matter if the base has 1 circuit or more, they all contain 4 main parts with a 5th part that does not have a static location.
+It doesn't matter if the base has 1 circuit or more, they all contain 4 main parts with an optional 5th part that does not have a static location.
 We have the Power Source, Battery Backup, Distribution, End Devices/Circuits and the 5th, Destruction Detection.
 Using the following flow chart we can help illustrate this.

 ![](images/image38.png)